-Attorney Norka Schell is an aggressive immigration attorney with extensive immigration experience including successfully filing Fiancé(e) Visas.
-If you are a U.S. citizen who wishes to bring a foreign national fiancé(e) living abroad to the United States to marry, it is important that you speak with an immigration attorney who understands the complexity of the immigration system so that you may be properly informed of your options.
+The Fiancee Attorneys at the Law Offices of Norka Schell, LLC are skillful NY Fiancee Immigration Attorney with extensive immigration experience, including Fiancé(e) Visa Petitioners.
+If you are a U.S. citizen who wishes to bring a foreign national fiancé(e) living abroad to the United States to marry you, it is important that you speak with our Fiancee Visa immigration Attorneys who understand the complexity of the immigration system, so that you and your Fiancee may be properly informed of your immigration options.

 What You Should Know